Recommendation Systems (14): Cross-Domain Recommendation and Cold-Start Solutions

 Cold-start and cross-domain recommendation in depth: the three faces of cold-start, EMCDR/PTUPCDR cross-domain bridges, MeLU/MAML meta-learning, UCB bandits for exploration, and the cold-to-warm production stack.

-When Netflix launches in a new country, it inherits millions of users with zero history and a catalog with no local ratings.
-Amazon faces the same problem each time it opens a new product category.
-Pure collaborative filtering — the workhorse of warm-state recommendation — has nothing to compute on.
-The discipline that makes recommendations work in this regime is a stack of techniques: bootstrap heuristics for the first request, meta-learning after a handful of interactions, cross-domain transfer when a related domain is rich, and bandits to keep exploring once the model is confident.
-This post walks through that stack, anchored to the papers it descends from.
+When Netflix launches in a new country, it inherits millions of users with no history and a catalog with no local ratings.
+Amazon faces the same issue each time it opens a new product category.
+Pure collaborative filtering, the workhorse of warm-state recommendations, has nothing to compute.
+Techniques that make recommendations work in this scenario include: bootstrap heuristics for the first request, meta-learning after a few interactions, cross-domain transfer when a related domain is rich, and bandits to keep exploring once the model is confident.
+This post walks through these techniques, anchored to the papers they come from.

 - The three cold-start regimes — new user, new item, new system — and why each demands a different lever